|

 63. courtly

-refined or imposing in manner or appearance; befitting a royal court
+refined or imposing in manner or appearance

 64. perpetrator

-someone who perpetrates wrongdoing
+someone who commits wrongdoing

 65. sessile

-attached directly by the base; not having an intervening stalk
+attached directly by the base

 66. entente